jschnurr/jeffsidea.com/README.md

 # Publishing
 - push to repo.
 Github pages runs Jekyll and updates the site.

+# Formatting
+- excerpts are text up to first empty line by default.
+To override, add `excerpt` to front matter, or use `excerpt_separator: "<!--more-->"`.

 # Category taxonomy
 - technology
 - innovation